JackSzwergold/Writing/memories/The Jewish Club Goes to Philadelphia.md

 Basically, once every few weeks Jewish kids in the school would spend the equivalent of one period a week just doing stuff together.
 It wasn’t necessarily strictly connected to religious stuff—it was more of a social club and such—but when holidays came around Akiva would organize activities or put together little lessons or projects that somehow were connected with the holiday.

+Then one day in the spring she told us that they were organizing a trip to Philadelphia and we were all welcome to join.
+She was fairly vague on the details of the trip, but she basically made it sound like we were all going to Philadelphia for a basic weekend trip with shared hotel rooms and such.
+It didn’t sound like an amazing trip, but it sounded pretty cool.

 ***

 *The Jewish Club Goes to Philadelphia (c) Copyright by Jack Szwergold; written on June 27, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*